Stochastic Gravitational Wave Background from Chiral Superconducting Cosmic Strings: Cosmological evolution of networks of current-carrying strings

 where $a$ is the cosmological scale factor, $\eta$ is the conformal time and $\textbf{x}$ are comoving coordinates.

-Let $\mathcal{F}(K)$ be an averaged equation of state for the network that depends on the macroscopic 4-current $K$, obtained by averaging the worldsheet lagrangian $\mathcal{L}(\kappa)$ over the whole network (see Refs.~\cite{Peter:1992dw,Carter:1997pb,MPRS} for a detailed description).
-The study in Ref.~\cite{MPRS3} demonstrated that a detailed modeling of the equation of state --- as carried out for the Witten $U(1)\times U(1)$ model --- may be omitted in many situations and that the cosmological evolution of a network of current-carrying strings may be described approximately by considering a linear equation of state of the form $\mathcal{F}(K) = 1 - K/2$ studied in Ref.~\cite{MPRS2}.
+Let $\mathcal{F}(K)$ be an averaged equation of state for the network --- obtained by averaging the worldsheet Lagrangian $\mathcal{L}(\kappa)$ over the whole network --- that depends on the macroscopic 4-current $K$, describing the averaged current of the strings in the network (see Refs.~\cite{Peter:1992dw,Carter:1997pb,MPRS} for a detailed description).
+The study in Ref.~\cite{MPRS3} demonstrated that a detailed modeling of the equation of state --- as carried out for the Witten $\rm U(1)\times U(1)$ model --- may be omitted in many situations and that the cosmological evolution of a network of current-carrying strings may be described approximately by considering a linear equation of state of the form $\mathcal{F}(K) = 1 - K/2$ studied in Ref.~\cite{MPRS2}.
 Here we will also follow this approach.

 In this model, the evolution of the cosmic string network is described by four macroscopic variables:

 $\bullet$ $\xi$ - the characteristic length of the network, which is related to the bare string energy density (without current) through $\rho_0 = {\mu_0}/{ \xi^2}$;